Neutron-neutral particle mixing and its observable consequences: Neutron-neutral particle mixing

 \subsection{Majorana phase, CP-violation, and oscillation probability}

-In this subsection, we focus on the type-\RomanNumeralCaps{1} oscillation, where the decay products are not responsible for the $n$-$\bar{n}$ oscillation.
-We evaluate the $n$-$\bar{n}$ oscillation probability and analyze the observability of the Majorana phase and CP-violating effects.
-Furthermore, we derive the lower limits imposed by the results of the searches for $n$-$\bar{n}$ oscillations on the masses of the color triplet bosons.
+In this subsection, we focus on the type-\RomanNumeralCaps{1} oscillation, where the $n$-$\eta$ mixing contributes to the absorptive mixing amplitude.
+We evaluate the $n$-$\bar{n}$ oscillation probability and analyze the observability of the Majorana phase and the CP-violating effects.
+Furthermore, we derive the lower limits imposed by the results of the searches for $n$-$\bar{n}$ oscillations on the masses of the color multiplet bosons.

 The connection between Majorana phases and CP-violation has been studied intensively in the neutrino sector \cite{bilenky1980oscillations,schechter1980neutrino,schechter1981neutrino,doi1981cp}.
-In this case, the Majorana phases may have non-trivial impact on the observable effects, such as the decay rate of the neutrino-less double $\beta$ decay \cite{doi1981cp}, the antineutrino-neutrino oscillations \cite{bilenky1980oscillations,schechter1980neutrino,schechter1981neutrino,doi1981cp,fritzsch2001describe}.
-Therefore, if neutrinos are Majorana-type particles, there could be more CP-violating phases, possibly leading to more observable consequences \cite{doi1981cp}.
-Although the Majorana phases can lead to non-trivial effects on the decay rate of the neutrino-less double $\beta$ decay \cite{doi1981cp}, it does not necessarily manifested as CP-violation \cite{de2003manifest}.
-It is argued that in neutrino-neutrino oscillations the Majorana phase may not have observable effects since it is unable to produce a coherent state for different types of neutrinos, which does not correlate to the charged leptons \cite{giunti2010no}.
+In this case, the Majorana phases may have non-trivial impact on the observable effects, such as the decay rate of the neutrino-less double $\beta$ decay \cite{doi1981cp}, the antineutrino-neutrino oscillations \cite{bilenky1980oscillations,schechter1980neutrino,schechter1981neutrino,doi1981cp,fritzsch2001describe}, and etc. If neutrinos are Majorana-type particles, there could be more CP-violating phases, possibly leading to more observable consequences \cite{doi1981cp}.
+However, in neutrino-neutrino oscillations, the Majorana phase may not have observable effects since it is difficult to produce a coherent state for different types of neutrinos, which does not correlate to the charged leptons \cite{giunti2010no}.
+Even though the Majorana phases can lead to non-trivial effects on the decay rate of the neutrino-less double $\beta$ decay \cite{doi1981cp}, it does not necessarily manifested as CP-violation \cite{de2003manifest}.